Advanced Health Directive (Living Will)

 For many people the standard arrangement of joint tenants will meet their requirements and will be the most convenient form of ownership.
 However, in a number of circumstances, particularly where couples may have been married before it may be appropriate to reorganise the ownership as Tenants in Common.

 To change from Tenants in Common

-- Assuming the property is owned as joint tenants by two people and they both agree then Landgate require that paperwork is completed in order to “sever the joint tenancy”.
+- Assuming the property is owned as joint tenants by two people and they both agree then Landgate requires that paperwork is completed in order to “sever the joint tenancy”.

 There is a charge for this service.
-You do have to inform the mortgagor (if there is a mortgage on the property) as the copy land title the mortgagor holds would need to be changed to reflect the change of ownership.
-In most cases this is just part of the process and the mortgagor would consent to this as the couple would remain jointly liable for the loan on the property.
+You also have to inform the mortgagee (lender) if there is a mortgage on the property as the copy land title the mortgagee holds would need to change to reflect the change of ownership.
+In most cases this is just part of the process and the mortgagee would consent to this as the couple would remain jointly liable for the loan on the property.